ezavesky/openwebui_discord_bot/README.md

 1. Open a terminal or command prompt

-2. Navigate to the directory where you installed the ChatGPT Discord bot
+2. Navigate to the directory where you installed the OpenWebUI Discord bot

-3. Run `python3 main.py` or `python main.py` to run the bot
+3. Run `poetry run main.py` to run the bot
 ---
 ## Step 2: Run the bot with Docker

 1. Build the Docker image & run the Docker container with `docker compose up -d`

-2. Inspect whether the bot works well `docker logs -t chatgpt-discord-bot`
+2. Inspect whether the bot works well `docker logs -t openwebui_discord_bot`

    ### Stop the bot: